The Gnostic Gospels

 penalty for heresy escalated.

-From: The Gnostic Gospels by Elaine Pagels.
+Reproduced from: The Gnostic Gospels by Elaine Pagels.
 Published by Vintage Books.
 All rights reserved.

 Buy the Book at Amazon.com